saber-notes/saber/pricing.md

 - Email me at adilhanney@disroot.org with your Nextcloud username and confirmation of your sponsorship, and I'll upgrade your account!

+## I'm a student

+If you're a student, you can get the Standard plan for free!
+Just email me at adilhanney@disroot.org with your Nextcloud username and confirmation of your student status (e.g. a screenshot of your UNiDAYS iD), and I'll upgrade your account!

 # Other options